 Angie’s Boom Chicka Pop Frosted Sugar Cookie kettle corn isn’t hyper sweet, largely retaining the saltiness of plain popcorn but adding the sugary backdrop of kettle corn.

 Is it frosted?
 Sure!
 Is it sugar?
 You betcha!
 Does it taste like sugar cookies?!
 Not really.

 This is like the vanilla equivalent of caramel corn.
-It works really despite the fact that the cookie element is missing.
+It works really well despite the fact that the cookie element isn’t there.
 It’s a sugary popcorn with a delicate balance of sweet & salty, which will never disappoint anyone.
 Except maybe Robbie Hart… because it seems that nothing will cheer him up after his fiancee left him at the alter because she no longer loved him.